dwf/rescued-scipy-wiki/Cookbook/Matplotlib/UsingTex.rst

 Matplotlib can use LaTeX to handle the text layout in your figures.
 This option (which is still somewhat experimental) can be activated by setting text.usetex : true in your rc settings.
 Text handling with matplotlib's LaTeX support is slower than standard text handling, but is more flexible, and produces publication-quality plots.
 The results are striking, especially when you take care to use the same fonts in your figures as in the main document.

 Matplotlib's LaTeX support is still under development, although at least two individuals have relied upon it to generate the figures for their doctoral dissertations.
 Many improvements have been made beginning with matplotlib-0.87, please update matplotlib if you have an earlier version.
-This option requires a working LaTeX installation, `dvipng <http://sourceforge.net/projects/dvipng>`_ (which may be included with your TeX installation), and ghostscript ([`http://www.cs.wisc.edu/~ghost/`_ AFPL, GPL], or `ESP <http://www.cups.org/espgs/index.php>`_ ghostscript should all work, but GPL ghostscript-8.60 or later is recommended).
+This option requires a working LaTeX installation, `dvipng <http://sourceforge.net/projects/dvipng>`_ (which may be included with your TeX installation), and ghostscript (`AFPL, GPL <http://www.cs.wisc.edu/~ghost/>`_, or `ESP <http://www.cups.org/espgs/index.php>`_ ghostscript should all work, but GPL ghostscript-8.60 or later is recommended).
 The executables for these external dependencies must be located on your PATH.

 There are a couple of options to mention, which can be changed using rc settings, either using a matplotlibrc file, or the rcParams dict in your program.
 Here is an example matplotlibrc file: